utkayfirat/Arduino-with-Python/README.md

 # Arduino with Python
- Arduino UNO with Python Template
+ Arduino UNO with PYTHON (Voice Commands)
+ You can give voice commands to the Arduino UNO using Python.